Friday, August 13th, 1999

 |

-In Gorham we encountered a gathering
+In Gorham we

 of gorgeous Stanley Steamers.